Patrolman David Lee Cole | Cincinnati Police Division

 If you have information, artifacts, archives, or images regarding this officer or incident or any incident involving the death of a law enforcement officer, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.

-© This narrative was revised June 16, 2023 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and that of Cincinnati Police Sergeant Thomas Waller (Retired), former Greater Cincinnati Police Historical Society Vice President, and on personal recollections of the officer’s widow.
+© This narrative was revised July 18, 2024 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and that of Cincinnati Police Sergeant Thomas Waller (Retired), former Greater Cincinnati Police Historical Society Vice President, research by Cincinnati Police Officer Jeff Schare (Retired), and on personal recollections of the officer’s widow.
 All rights are reserved to them and the Greater Cincinnati Police Museum.